jwtk/njwt/README.md

 #### Verifying Signed JWTs

-The end user will use their JWT to authenticate themeselves with your service.
+The end user will use their JWT to authenticate themselves with your service.
 When they present the JWT, you want to check the token to ensure that it's valid.
 This library does the following checks when you call the `verify` method: